If-Then-Else: Reviews

 "If-Then-Else" attracted near universal praise from critics, with many regarding it as one of the series' best episodes.
 Matt Fowler of IGN gave the episode a perfect rating of 10 out 10, indicating it is a "masterpiece" and praising the simulation format, the action scenes, the emotional value, and the ending.
 He called the episode "next-level inventive" and a "jolting, exciting, heart-wrenching episode."
 Fowler said the ending scene "crushed" him, and he also offered praise to the significance of the flashbacks to the chess games.
 Alexa Planje of The A.V.
 Club gave the episode an A rating, saying in her review that though the task of executing a story structured like "If-Then-Else" was difficult, the episode did so "elegantly," citing the "interesting score, vibrant color work, and humor" as key elements.
 Planje said the episode "aces every scenario" during the simulation segments, appreciating how the episode transformed itself from what appeared to be a "standard mission-focused story" into a "moving ode" to Shaw.
 She also praised the episode's exploration of the parallels between being a human and being a machine.

-Shant Istamboulian of Entertainment Weekly lauded Emerson's performance in the flashbacks and felt the season marked the series' "creative peak."
-He concluded with, "Moving like a rocket, this episode is fast, funny, exciting, and- ultimately - sad, ending with what seems like the loss of another team member.
-We’ll have to wait until next week for the outcome, but as it stands, 'If-Then-Else' is an instant classic."